raviguna901/MEDTRACK/README.md

 For production deployment, use gunicorn or uWSGI behind Nginx/Apache or deploy on platforms like AWS EC2, Heroku, etc.

 👨‍💻 Author
-Developed by: @SAGAR
+Developed by: @RAVI

-📧 Contact: Sagar@example.com
+📧 Contact: Ravi@example.com